microsoft/Reactors/Web_Fundamentals_2/6_Project/README.md

 Here are some questions to think about:

 - How should you filters and order the data that is returned from the API?
-- How will Job Fairy manage the information that companies post on the platform?
+- How will Contoso manage the information that companies post on the platform?

 ---